-There are two beautiful lakes on our land, fed by the stream that forms our border, and home to wild brown trout and a whole range of birds, butterflies and dragonflies.
-Have a go at fishing or take the plunge for a wild swim during your holiday in Cornwall.
+There are two beautiful lakes on the land at Pengelly Retreat, fed by the stream that forms our border, and home to wild brown trout and a whole range of birds, butterflies and dragonflies.
+Relax and enjoy the lakeside views, wild swim in the lake or have a go at catch and release fishing during your holiday in Cornwall.

 The stream that forms our border also feeds two large lakes, a set of ponds and smaller streams that run across the land.
 This lush riverine habitat is home to gorgeous Cornish wild flowers and trees, birds, butterflies and dragonflies.
 We’ve found deer, fox and badger tracks on our land.